Ken Nkuba

-Ken Nkuba Tshiend (born 21 January 2002) is a Belgian professional footballer who plays as a forward for the club Charleroi.
+Ken Nkuba Tshiend (born 21 January 2002) is a Belgian professional footballer who plays as a forward for Genk.

 Club career

 On 26 October 2018, Nkuba signed his first professional contract with Charleroi at the age of 16.
-Nkuba made his professional debut with Charleroi on the same day, in a 2-1 Belgian First Division A loss to K.A.A.
-Gent.
+Nkuba made his professional debut with Charleroi on the same day, in a 2–1 Belgian First Division A loss to Gent.

+On 30 January 2024, Nkuba signed a contract with Genk until June 2028.

 International career

 Born in Belgium, Nkuba is of Congolese descent.
 He is a youth international for Belgium.